wadaniel/swarm/README.rst

 IMARL
 ---------------------------

-To run IRL with synthetic data run
+To run IRL with synthetic data run (with the defaults reported in NIPS submission)

 .. code-block:: bash